Technology earnings boost Wall Street

 Of the 19 percent of S&P 500 companies reporting earnings so far, 65 percent have beaten expectations, slightly better than average since 1994, according to Thomson Reuters data.

-U.S.-traded shares of Mellanox Technologies touched their life-time high after the chipmaker's profit beat analysts' expectations.
-Mellanox, up about 41.5 percent at $93.90, was the biggest boost to the PHLX semiconductor index.
+U.S.-traded shares of Mellanox Technologies MLNX.TA(MLNX.O) touched their life-time high after the chipmaker's profit beat analysts' expectations.
+Mellanox, up about 41.5 percent at $93.90, was the biggest boost to the PHLX semiconductor index .SOX.

-Walgreen shares soared 11.7 percent to $34.62 and Express Scripts Holding added 1.9 percent to $58.76 after the companies said they struck a pharmacy network agreement that settles a long-running dispute.
+Walgreen WAG.N shares soared 11.7 percent to $34.62 and Express Scripts Holding (ESRX.O) added 1.9 percent to $58.76 after the companies said they struck a pharmacy network agreement that settles a long-running dispute.

-Shares of Johnson Controls, the battery and auto interiors company, tumbled 7.9 percent to $26.07 after it posted a lower-than-expected quarterly profit and cut its outlook for the current period.
+Shares of Johnson Controls (JCI.N), the battery and auto interiors company, tumbled 7.9 percent to $26.07 after it posted a lower-than-expected quarterly profit and cut its outlook for the current period.

 About 6.5 billion shares changed hands on the New York Stock Exchange, the Nasdaq and Amex, compared with the 50-day moving average of 6.7 billion shares.